cell2fire/Cell2Fire/docsrc/source/rstfiles/docker.rst

 Running on Windows
 ^^^^^^^^^^^^^^^^^^

+On Windows machines, terminal commands are given to the ``DOS`` command prompt.
+These instructions assume you are running in DOS terminal and not some other shell.

-If the host computer has a Windows operating system, replace the ``docker run`` command with this:
+Replace the ``docker run`` command with this:

 * ``docker run --rm -it -v %cd%:/Cell2Fire dlwoodruff/c2fcondatest:latest``